immanuelhume/gmm/README.txt

 The go/pass/ folder contains test cases which are meant to pass.
 The go/fail folder holds the opposite.
 Check them to see the full set of features.

-Gmm has three primitive data types: int, float, and string.
+Gmm has three primitive data types: int, float, bool, and string.
 Ints and floats are 64 bit.
-These three types (along with pointers) are the only primitive types in gmm.
+These four types (along with pointers) are the only primitive types in gmm.
 Other "primitives" like channels and mutexes are data structures implemented on top of these types.

 +-------+
 |GOTCHAS|